Exclusion from the Labour Office

 What is the purpose of registering with the Job Centre

-The Job Centre is most often used by people who find themselves unemployed and want help finding a new job, but also want to receive financial support during their unemployment.
+The Job Centre is most often used by people who find themselves unemployed and who want help finding a new job, while also wanting to receive financial support while unemployed.
 Once you have registered, the Job Centre will start looking for a new job that matches your qualifications, experience and health.
 It will also take into account your ability to commute to work.

 This work should be at least 80 per cent of your normal working hours.
 Only if it is not possible to find a job for you after a year can the authority offer you part-time work.
 At the same time, the job centre should offer employment with an open-ended or even fixed-term contract, which must last at least three months.